PlanTL-GOB-ES/utils/README.md

 This script extracts the annotations made using the AnnotatorJS library and converts them into Brat format.
 AnnotatorJS' annotations are stored in Json format and the converter builds ANN files from them.

+#### FixEncodingErrors

+This script fixes some of the most common encoding problems in corpora.

 #### FreeLing_2_Brat

 This script converts FreeLing tabular output format into BRAT standoff format.